 - Log on each school day and complete work

 - Log into all scheduled live lessons

 Can students return to full time, in-person instruction if they are originally enrolled at CDSD Cyber Academy?

-- We encourage our CDSD Cyber families to pledge a commitment for an academic year, however, we understand that circumstances change because we prioritize doing what is best for our students and families
+- We encourage our CDSD Cyber families to pledge a commitment to our Cyber Academy for an academic year, however, we understand that circumstances change.

-- The CDSD Cyber Academy is designed to provide flexibility for our families and allow a student to return to in-person instruction during a time that works best
+- The CDSD Cyber Academy is designed to provide flexibility for our families and allow a student to return to in-person instruction, but only during specific times of the school year.

 What support is there for a student that is academically struggling with CDSD Cyber Academy?

 - Our CDSD Cyber Academy teachers and mentors are our frontliners for helping students who are struggling academically